dadou2201/FinalProject/README.md

-# Welcome to the FinalProject wiki!
+# Welcome to the FinalProject!

 ## The goal of our application is to facilitate the search for a partner in sport !